Advance Wound Care Edmonton

 Difficulty in healing chronic wounds is often associated with regional or localized edema.
-Excess edema reduces that amount of nutrients that get transported to the damaged area and reduces the rate at which wastes and dead cell particles are removed from the region.
-Manual Lymphatic Drainage (MLD) and Combined Decongestive Therapy (CDT) have been found to be an effective treatment for accelerating healing of chronic wounds.
+Excess edema reduces the number of nutrients that get transported to the damaged area and reduces the rate at which wastes and dead cell particles are removed from the region.
+Manual Lymphatic Drainage (MLD) and Combined Decongestive Therapy (CDT) have been found to be effective treatments for accelerating the healing of chronic wounds.

 MLD increases lymphatic flow to up to 10 times normal levels during a session tapering off to normal levels after approximately 24 – 36 hours.
 This accelerated lymph flow reduces regional and local edema thereby increasing the rate of healing.

 With a reduction of edema in the area healing can accelerate as the time required to move nutrients and wastes to and from live cells is decreased.
 This effect is due to the fact that in order for waste or nutrients to cross an interstitial area time equals distance squared (T=d2).
 For illustrative purposes this means that if it normally takes 4 seconds for a nutrient to cross a 2 cm distance it will take 16 seconds to cross a 4 cm distance.

 It stands to reason that less edema means less distance resulting in a significant reduction in time to provide nutrients and remove waste from cells.
 Obviously, increased waste and reduced nutrients create an unhealthy environment leading to increased potential infections, cellular damage and diminished healing time.